isomerpages/nlb-biblioasia/index.md

         subtitle: Read Our
         button: View More Issues

     - infopic:
         title: Mad Dogs and Englishmen
-    subtitle: Enter Your Subtitle
+        subtitle: Highlights
         description: Panic swept through Singapore in 1889 following a serious outbreak of rabies on the island.
 Stray dogs were intially blamed but the real culprits were purebreds imported from England a few years before.
 Find out how the authorities contained the disease in this issue's cover story.
         button: Read this article
         url: /all-articles/issues/vol-16-issue-1-apr-jun-2020/
         image: /images/Vol-16-issue-1/sample postcard.JPG
         alt: Sample of a Postcard

     - infopic:
         title: Malay Seals from Singapore
-    subtitle: Enter Your Subtitle
+        subtitle: Highlights
         description: A careful study of the intricate designs of 19th-century Malay seals and the imprints they leave behind can reveal a surprising amount of information.
         button: Read this article
         url: /all-articles/issues/vol-16-issue-1-apr-jun-2020/
         image: /images/Vol-16-issue-1/sample malay seal.JPG
         alt: Sample of the Malay Seal

 ---